-Ed Brennan is in his first season as associate head coach after successfully constructing a Division II national swimming power in his 38 years as head coach at the University of Tampa.
+Ed Brennan is in his second season as associate head coach after successfully constructing a Division II national swimming power in his 38 years as head coach at the University of Tampa.

 His teams are consistently ranked among the nation's top 20 and he has coached individuals to 29 national championships in over a quarter of a century with the program.